DIREKTSPEED-LTD/bitpocket/README.md

 ### Maintaining backups (bitpocket pack)

-bitpocket does not include a full-fledged versioning system at the moment, but it does automatically create a local backup of any files before overwriting or deleting with changes from the BitPocketMaster.
+bitpocket2 does include a full-fledged versioning system it does automatically create a local backup of any files before overwriting or deleting with changes from the BitPocketMaster.
 These backups are placed into a timestamped directory (one directory per sync).
 The path to this directory is:

     .bitpocket/backups/YYYY-MM-DD.hhmmss

-As these files accumulate, you may want to remove them, but you can also run `bitpocket pack` to combine all the backup files into a git repository contained within the _.bitpocket_ directory:
+As these files accumulate, you may want to remove them, but you can also run `bitpocket pack` to combine all the backup files into a git annex repository contained within the _.bitpocket_ directory:

     $ cd ~/BitPocket
     $ bitpocket pack

-This requires an installation of _git_, but allows all the space saving advantages of _git_ when making repeated changes to the same files.
+This requires an installation of _git_ and _git-annex_ but allows all the space saving advantages of _git_ when making repeated changes to the same files.

 There is a discussion about potential directions for versioning direction here:
 [github.com/sickill/bitpocket/issues/15](https://github.com/sickill/bitpocket/issues/15)

 ### Redirecting output to log file (bitpocket cron)